-p4.parse_spec("<spectype>", string) -> P4.Spec
+P4::parse\spec( "<spectype>", string ) -> array

-Parses a Helix server form (spec) in text form into a Python dict using the spec definition obtained from the server.
+Parses a Helix server form (spec) in text form into an array using the spec definition obtained from the server.
 The first argument is the type of spec to parse: client, branch, label, and so on.
 The second argument is the string buffer to parse.